andrscrrn/tumblr-lks-downldr/README.md

 * The number of `postsToLoad` it likely ***NOT*** going to be the same as the number of images that you will get.
 Posts can have more than one image or not having any image ***AT ALL***.
 * The maximum value for postsOffset is 1000 (this is [a limitation of the Tumblr API](https://www.tumblr.com/docs/en/api/v2#blog-likes)).
 * If the `attribution` parameter is set to true, images will be renamed in the form "{blogname}_{timestamp}" and a .txt file with the like's textual content will be created using the same name (i.e. 'blogpost_123456_0.jpg' will have its note saved as 'blogpost_123456.txt').
+* The `postsToLoad` parameter will work for the latests post.
+For example: If you set a limit of 100, you'll get the latest 100 posts from you account.
+This can be useful if you already ran the utility before and your intention is just to update the folder with the latests posts.

 ## How to use